Update on 19th July, 2018: This script now supports Responsive Search Ads as well.

 After the summary, you will see recommendations for each ad group.
 The ad that delivers highest number of conversion for given impressions is chosen as the winner.
 Statistical significance is also shown for the winning ad.

 The script will not make any changes to your account.
 Once you run the script, you will get a result sheet as shown above.
 Now, you can use the AdWords web interface or the AdWords Editor to pause the ads that are not performing well.

-How to use this AdWords Script?
+How to use the Ad Performance AdWords Script?

 Now that you know what the AdWords script can do, let’s talk about the script.
 You can get this script here.
 If you are in a hurry, run this script and see the results in your Google Drive in the folder named “Ads Performance Reports.”
 You can schedule this script to run every week or every month so that it becomes part of your routine.
 If you are scheduling the script, you should change the SEND_EMAIL_ALERT variable.

 For those who want to understand more about this script, here we go.
 Here are the variables that you can change to customize it to your requirement.

 - REPORTS_FOLDER_PATH: This is the name of the folder that gets created in your Google drive.
 By default the name is ‘Ad Performance Report’.
 If you wish to change the name you can do so here.

 - MAX_ADGROUPS :This variable specifies number of top ad groups to be included in the report.
 By default, this report is generated for top 100 ad groups in the account, by spend.That is, the report is generated for top 100 ad groups, by spend.
 You can increase this limit, if you are running a large account.
 From our experiments, we have see that it takes approximately one second to process one ad group.
 Increasing this limit will make the script run longer.
 A script can run for a maximum of 30 minutes, which means, about 2000 ad groups will be processed at a maximum.